awsdocs/aws-private-ca-user-guide/doc_source/crl-planning.md

 ## Access policies for CRLs in Amazon S3<a name="s3-policies"></a>

 If you plan to create a CRL, you need to prepare an Amazon S3 bucket to store it in\.
-ACM Private CA automatically deposits the CRL in the Amazon S3 bucket you designate and updates it periodically\.
+AWS Private CA automatically deposits the CRL in the Amazon S3 bucket you designate and updates it periodically\.
 For more information, see [Creating a bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)

 Your S3 bucket must be secured by an attached permissions policy\.
-Authorized users and service principals require `Put` permission to allow ACM Private CA to place objects in the bucket, and `Get` permission to retrieve them\.
-During the console procedure for [creating](Create-CA-console.md) a CA, you can choose to let ACM Private CA create a new bucket and apply a default permissions policy\.
+Authorized users and service principals require `Put` permission to allow AWS Private CA to place objects in the bucket, and `Get` permission to retrieve them\.
+During the console procedure for [creating](Create-CA-console.md) a CA, you can choose to let AWS Private CA create a new bucket and apply a default permissions policy\.

 The default policy applies no `SourceArn` restriction on the CA\.
 We recommend that you manually apply the less permissive policy shown below, which restricts access to both a specific AWS account and a specific private CA\.
 For more information, see [Adding a bucket policy using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)\.